wol-existss/TiltOSC/README.md

 Once you have entered, you may choose your settings and click "Start TiltOSC" to commence the controller emulation background process.
 TiltOSC will stay alive even if the launcher is closed, and can either be quit by pressing "Stop TiltOSC" in the launcher or forcefully stopping the `tilt_osc.exe` process in Task Manager.

+Advanced users may bind the OSC signals to professional software, but it is *not* the intended use of TiltOSC.

 ### Mobile client installation

 **Note for iOS users:** at this time, there is **not** a native iOS build.
 If you have a machine running a modern version of macOS, you can either download the Xcode project files or clone the repository to perform the build using Xcode or Godot respectively.